slimphp/Slim-Website/docs/index.md

 Slim is designed to play well with other PHP components, too.
 You can register additional first-party components such as [Slim-Csrf][csrf], [Slim-HttpCache][httpcache], or [Slim-Flash][flash] that build upon Slim's default functionality.
-It's also easy to integrate third-components found on [Packagist](https://packagist.org/).
+It's also easy to integrate third-party components found on [Packagist](https://packagist.org/).

 ## Front controller pattern